catppuccin/nvim/README.md

 }
 ```

-Per flavour highlight groups can also be overwritten in the setting, for example:
+Highlight groups per flavour can also be overwritten, for example:

 ```lua
 require("catppuccin").setup {